Apply through the Oregon Disabilities Hunting and Fishing Permit link.

-If you have any questions regarding Sherman County Ambulance, or are interested in becoming trained to work on the ambulance, contact Shawn Payne at (541) 565-3100.
+If you have any questions regarding Sherman County Ambulance, or are interested in becoming trained to work on the ambulance, contact Dana Pusley-Haner at (541) 565-3100.

-In 2016, Sherman County Ambulance responded to 201 calls.
-In 2017, as of September 1st, we have responded to 170 calls, which is about 30% higher than the same timeframe in the previous year.
-The calls are about 70% medical and 30% trauma.
+In 2021, Sherman County Ambulance responded to 203 calls.
+In 2022, we responded to 286 calls, which is about 29% higher than the same timeframe in the previous year.
+For 2023, it is projected to be a 5% increase.
+The calls are about 75% medical and 25% trauma.

 Absolutely not!
 We are very proud to report that Sherman County Ambulance has NEVER received tax dollars from the citizens of Sherman County.
 The ambulance is self-supported mostly from patient-transport revenues and a smaller portion from memberships.
 You can register to be a member with the Sherman County Ambulance Membership Application.

 Here are three ways to help protect yourself and others from wildfires: Call 9-1-1 right away if the fire cannot be put out.
 Compost rather than burn and do not use a burn barrel or campfire during the dry summer and early-fall months.
 Study up on the Sherman County Community Wildfire Protection Plan.

 Call 9-1-1 and 9-1-1 dispatchers will alert the appropriate fire agency.

 The Oregon statute ORS 166.291 sets forth required training (and other application requirements) for a concealed handgun license.
 Options include NRA-certified handgun classes or https://oregonchl.org.